GeonNetwork/geon-ethereum/README.md

     - `truffle compile`

 NOTE: You may need to manually udpate solc version in Truffle to something higher than or equal to 0.5.2 to complie.
 This is temporary.

+#### How to test:
+1. Execute the steps under 'How to compile'.
+2. In the repo root directory:
+    `truffle test`